hyunjunian/Poor-Charlie-s-Almanack/en.md

 Even with a 10 percent per annum investment, paying a 35 percent tax at the end gives you 8.3 percent after taxes as an annual compounded result after 30 years.
 In contrast, if you pay the 35 percent each year instead of at the end, your annual result goes down to 6.5 percent.
 So you add nearly 2 percent of after-tax return per annum if you only achieve an average return by historical standards from common stock investments in companies with low dividend payout ratios.

 But in terms of business mistakes that I’ve seen over a long lifetime, I would say that trying to minimize taxes too much is one of the great standard causes of really dumb mistakes.
 I see terrible mistakes from people being overly motivated by tax considerations.
 Warren and I personally don’t drill oil wells.
 We pay our taxes.
 And we’ve done pretty well so far.
 Anytime somebody offers you a tax shelter from here on in life, my advice would be don’t buy it.
 In fact, anytime anybody offers you anything with a big commission and a 200-page prospectus, don’t buy it.
 Occasionally, you’ll be wrong if you adopt Munger’s rule.
 However, over a lifetime, you’ll be a long way ahead—and you will miss a lot of unhappy experiences that might otherwise reduce your love for your fellow man.

-> ““Berkshire’s Christmas present for Uncle Sam: On my right, Berkshire’s 2004 Federal tax return—10,249 pages and $3,131,473,650 total tax.
-In my left hand, the tax return I filed at age 13 showing a total tax of $7.” —Warren Buffett”
->

-> Anytime somebody offers you a tax shelter from here on in life, my advice would be don’t buy it.
->

 There are huge advantages for an individual to get into a position where you make a few great investments and just sit on your ass: You’re paying less to brokers.
 You’re listening to less nonsense.
 And if it works, the governmental tax system gives you an extra one, two, or three percentage points per annum compounded.
 And you think that most of you are going to get that much advantage by hiring investment counselors and paying them 1 percent to run around, incurring a lot of taxes on your behalf?
 Lots of luck.